hcigroupkonstanz/Colibri/README.md

 ## Requirements

 - Unity 2019.4 or higher
-- NodeJS 18 or higher (for the server; also available on DockerHub)
+- NodeJS 12 or higher (for the server; also available on DockerHub)

-## More coming soon
+## More information coming soon